Peeragogy/Peeragogy.github.io/researching.md

 students.

-**WHO WE ARE.** We are students at a state-funded liberal arts college based in Sarasota, Florida.
+**WHO WE ARE.** We are students at a state-funded liberal arts college based in Sarasota, Florida [but it could be anyone].
 Our school is called New College.
 The emphasis of the program at New College is self-directed learning.

 **SELF-DIRECTED LEARNING.** Since people have free will and learn from